Use a lollipop to activate colour-changing redox reactions in this simple but eye-catching activity.

 Teaching oxidation-reduction (redox) reactions is part of all secondary-school chemistry curricula.
 In this article, we describe a vivid colour-changing demonstration to illustrate a chain of redox reactions, whereby electrons are transferred between different compounds and ions.
 The activity is suitable as a teacher demonstration, or older students could carry out the experiment themselves.

 A redox reaction is any chemical reaction in which a molecule, atom or ion loses or gains electrons, altering its oxidation state.
 An oxidising agent gains electrons (and is reduced in the reaction) and a reducing agent loses electrons (and is oxidised in the reaction).
 In this experiment, glucose from a lollipop is used as the reducing agent.
-When glucose is added to a solution containing OH– ions, the alcohol groups in the glucose donate electrons, giving rise to ketone groups:
+When glucose is added to a solution containing OH– ions, a variety of half-reactions occur, one of which involves aldehyde groups in the glucose donating electrons.
+This gives rise to carboxylic groups in the form of carboxylate (due to the alkaline medium):

 –C(H)(OH)– + 2OH– → –C(=O)– + 2H2O + 2e–